The PS Plus revamp feels like another half step from a reluctant console division

 Sony, to its credit, has been making unexpected efforts recently to diversify, moving into the PC space by putting titles like God of War and Horizon: Zero Dawn on the platform.
 Plus, PS Now has let you stream PlayStation games to PC for years, though it still lacks key features, such as being able to transfer your save between PC and console.
 On Game Pass, you can natively download a game on both your console and PC, stream it to mobile devices, and move seamlessly with your game no matter where you're playing.

 In a vacuum, this revamp to PS Plus offers serviceable changes that let players customize their subscriptions a little more, but it also feels like a massive missed opportunity.
 The real issue is this currently feels like only the most recent in a line of half-steps from Sony.
-It's been slow to update its subscription service, slow to recognise the PC market, and the company was also hesitant to support crossplay with other consoles – something Nintendo and Xbox got on board with quickly.
+It's been slow to update its subscription service, slow to recognize the PC market, and hesitant to support crossplay with other consoles – something Nintendo and Xbox got on board with quickly.

-In an interesting quote by PlayStation boss Jim Ryan given to GamesIndustry, he says: “Who would have said even four years ago that you would see AAA PlayStation IP being published on PC?
+PlayStation boss Jim Ryan, speaking recently with GamesIndustry, says: “Who would have said even four years ago that you would see AAA PlayStation IP being published on PC?
 We started that last year with Horizon Zero Dawn, then Days Gone, and now God of War… [We've had] great critical success and great commercial success, and everybody has made their peace with that happening and is completely at ease with it.
 I look back four years and think nobody would have seen that coming."

 While it’s clear this quote is meant to be showcasing how Sony is shifting its stance, it only serves to highlight just how slow it’s been.
 Four years ago, these changes towards subscription services, PC, crossplay, and more were already well underway by its competitors.